william6542/william6542.github.io/_posts/2022-12-04-Oregon-Logs-Data-Project.markdown

 ![weighted dataframe screenshot](/assets/WEIGHTEDpondvaluedataframescreenshot.jpeg)

-For our analysis of the four main relationships, our most common code pattern was to group_by and then summarize(sum()) the cleaned dataset.
+For our analysis of the three main relationships, our most common code pattern was to group_by and then summarize(sum()) the cleaned dataset.

 {% highlight css %}
 yearly_price_total <-